-- Treatment of an acute condition. - Management of an incurable or chronic condition. - Durable Medical Equipment. - Medical supplies and solutions needed for home infusion services. - Administration of infusion therapy medications. - When appropriate, Covered Person and/or caregiver will learn to administer home infusion therapy medications.
+- Coverage for: - Treatment of an acute condition. - Management of an incurable or chronic condition. - Durable Medical Equipment. - Medical supplies and solutions needed for home infusion services. - Administration of infusion therapy medications. - When appropriate, Covered Person and/or caregiver will learn to administer home infusion therapy medications.

-Home health care services provided along with home infusion therapy are described above under Home Health Care.
+• Home health care services provided along with home infusion therapy are described above under Home Health Care.

-Covered Person may be directed to the site of care for administration of specific medications that is most cost-effective, clinically appropriate and/or can be safely administered such as a Physician's office or through home infusion services.
+- Covered Person may be directed to the site of care for administration of specific medications that is most cost-effective, clinically appropriate and/or can be safely administered such as a Physician's office or through home infusion services.

+- Must be ordered by a Physician.

-Care must be provided by or supervised by a registered nurse on an intermittent basis in your home.
+- Care must be provided by or supervised by a registered nurse on an intermittent basis in your home.

+- The Plan does not cover:

 - Megavitamin and nutrition-based therapy.

-- Food, nutritional supplements, protein or caloric boosting supplements (for example, Boost, Ensure, Glucerna, Osmolite, or PediaSure). - Herbal preparations or supplements.
+- Food, nutritional supplements, protein or caloric boosting supplements (for example, Boost, Ensure, Glucerna, Osmolite, or PediaSure).

+- Herbal preparations or supplements.